bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-10.md

 ***P1.*** Define an interface data type for a weighted graph.
 What methods does it need?
 What are the signatures?

+***P2.*** Read up on Depth-First-Search to compute a path in a given graph.
+Sketch the algorithm on paper.
+Do you have an idea how you could find the *shortest* path, instead of just a path?

-***P2.*** Read on Depth-First-Search and Dijkstra Algorithm to compute the shortest and cheapest path in a given graph.
-We've covered them in class, also.
+***P3.*** Read up un Dijkstra Algorithm to compute the shortest path in a given graph.
+Sketch the algorithm on paper.

-***P3.*** Your algorithm will probably need an adjacency matrix oder an adjacency list as its data structure.
+***P4.*** Your algorithm will probably need an adjacency matrix or an adjacency list as its data structure.
 Think about how you would implement such a structure, if you only had linked lists available.
 What methods will you need for your data structure?

 ## Assignment